James Cuninghame, 7th Earl of Glencairn1

 by Antrhony van Dyck, 1630 2

-Lady Margaret Feilding was born circa 1613.1 She was the daughter of William Feilding, 1st Earl of Denbigh and Susan Villiers.1 She married James Hamilton, 1st Duke of Hamilton, son of James Hamilton, 2nd Marquess of Hamilton and Lady Anne Cuninghame, in 1620.1 She died on 10 May 1638 at Wallingford House, 10 Charing Cross, Westminster, London, England.1,3 She was buried on 12 May 1638 at Westminster Palace, Westminster, London, England.1
+Lady Margaret Feilding was born circa 1613.1 She was the daughter of William Feilding, 1st Earl of Denbigh and Susan Villiers.1 She married James Hamilton, 1st Duke of Hamilton, son of James Hamilton, 2nd Marquess of Hamilton and Lady Anne Cuninghame, in 1620.1 She died on 10 May 1638 at Wallingford House, 10 Charing Cross, Westminster, London, EnglandG.1,3 She was buried on 12 May 1638 at Palace of Westminster, Westminster, London, EnglandG.1

-Lady Margaret Feilding was also known as Mary (?).
-As a result of her marriage, Lady Margaret Feilding was styled as Countess of Arran in 1620.
+She was also known as Mary.
+After her marriage, Lady Margaret Feilding was styled as Countess of Arran in 1620.
 From 1620, her married name became Lady Hamilton.
-As a result of her marriage, Lady Margaret Feilding was styled as Marchioness of Hamilton on 2 March 1625.
+After her marriage, Lady Margaret Feilding was styled as Marchioness of Hamilton on 2 March 1625.
 She held the office of Lady of the Bedchamber to Queen Consort Henrietta Maria.1

 Bishop Burnet says of her "not only was her honour unstained, but even her fame continued untouched by calumny ...
 She was a most affectionate and dutiful wife, and a very devout person."1